Parametric3/PHBS_MLF_2019/README.md

 Feature name| type | Explaination
 ---|---|---
-4_geo_purchasepower|ratio| ratio of total number of products purchased in the area to total number of users in the area 4_geo_buyview|ratio|ratio of total number of products purchased in the area to total number of products viewed in the area 4_geo_buycollect|ratio|ratio of total number of products purchased in the area to total number of products collected in the area
+4_geo_view|statistics| the number of total items viewed in the area 4_geo_collect|statistics|the number of total items collected in the area 4_geo_add|statistics|the number of total items carted in the area 4_geo_buy|statistics|the number of total items purchased in the area 4_geo_purchasepower|ratio| ratio of total number of products purchased in the area to total number of users in the area 4_geo_buy_view|ratio|ratio of total number of products purchased in the area to total number of products viewed in the area 4_geo_buy_collect|ratio|ratio of total number of products purchased in the area to total number of products collected in the area
-4_geo_buyadd|ratio|ratio of total number of products purchased in the area to total number of products carted in the area
+4_geo_buy_add|ratio|ratio of total number of products purchased in the area to total number of products carted in the area

 5. **UC(User and Category) features** (Feature type = 5):